SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 Now you can update the **GraphConsumer** React component under the **./src/webparts/graphConsumer/components** folder of the solution.

 1. Update the **IGraphConsumerProps.ts** file to accept the custom properties required by the web part implementation.
 The following example shows the updated content of the **IGraphConsumerProps.ts** file.
-Notice the import of the `ClientMode` enum definition, as well as the import of the `WebPartContext` type.
+Notice the import of the `ClientMode` enum definition, and the import of the `WebPartContext` type.
 You'll use that later.

    ```typescript
    import { WebPartContext } from "@microsoft/sp-webpart-base";